ucd-library/fin/docs/data-models/elastic-search.md

   - `search` - Search for documents
   - `get` - Get a single document
-  - `hasSyncMethod` - Required for ALL models in fin.
-This is already wired up to work with `essync`
   - `all` - Get all documents, via batched callbacks
   - `update` - Update a node in a document
   - `delete` - Delete a node in a document